devthejo/nowtest/README.md

 This framework doesn't have any CLI, only programmatic API.
-It's designed to be cross-platform and to be able to be integrated with any CICD / deployment tools.
+It's designed to be cross-platform and to be able to be integrated with any build / CICD / deployment tools.

-If you ever looked at 1.x - forget about it.
-2.x is a completely rewritten and now has relatively clean design which is to stay.

-Currently only the most essential core functionality is implemented.
-A decent readme, docs and examples along with advanced features like disabling certain tests is coming... someday)
+Examples are in typescript.

-## Setting up tests
+## Setting up / describing tests

 ```typescript
 import test from "testnow";